bba2603/the-real-mle-challenge/SOLUTIONS.md

 - Added description to the functions, classes and methods.
 - Added type hints to the code.
 - Added comments to the code.
 - Added Unit Tests to the code.
+Tests are implemented for the classes and methods in src/ folder.

 # Challenge 2 - Build an API